 I’m back again to this great camping area.
 I’m camped very close to where I camped last year, only I’m at the very end of the road this time.
 There’s not a whole lot of room to maneuver in here, and I wasn’t even sure I could get the trailer into this spot.
 It’s probably going to be a little tricky getting out of here.
 Oh well, it’s worth it for the great views and being able to see down into the canyon to the west and north.
 I’m camped where the cliff curves around about 90 degrees.
 Privacy is excellent, though I can just make out FR 119 (Beaver Creek Road) to the northwest on the other side of Red Tank Draw.
 Sometimes the traffic can be heard when outdoors.
 It’s an easy hike down in to the draw from here.

-I have seen a few other campers here.
+seen a few other campers here.
 There was one family that learned of this campsite from my website.
 This may become a popular place to camp now!

 I have heard a few gunshots off in the distance - thankfully no shots nearby.

 There is plenty to see and do here.
 I still need to find the Red Tank Draw petroglyphs!
 I haven't explored the draw north of FR 618 much and I hear that's where the petroglyphs are.
 I hiked Bell Trail (in Wet Beaver Wilderness) up to the Mogollon Rim.
 I also hiked Long Canyon Trail about 5 miles or so.
 I would like to explore Wet Beaver Creek from “The Crack” on up.
 The Crack is a gorgeous swimming hole along Bell Trail.
 The water is a bit cold for wading and swimming now so I'll hold off on that adventure till next time.